SAP/wdio-qmate-service/README.md

 ## License
 Copyright (c) 2021-2022 SAP SE or an SAP affiliate company and wdio-qmate-service contributors.
 Please see our [LICENSE](./LICENSES/Apache-2.0.txt) for copyright and license information.
-Detailed information including third-party components and their licensing/copyright information is available [via the REUSE tool](https://api.reuse.software/info/github.com/SAP/wdio-qmate-service).
+Detailed information including third-party components and their licensing/copyright information is available <a href="https://api.reuse.software/info/github.com/SAP/wdio-qmate-service" target="_blank">via the REUSE tool</a>.